 ADA Non-Discrimination Notice / Grievance

-The Division of Disability offers Americans with Disabilities Act (ADA) advocacy, barrier-free information, and consumer education as a service to county residents, businesses, governmental and non-governmental agencies and municipalities.
+The Division of Human & Special Services offers Americans with Disabilities Act (ADA) advocacy, barrier-free information, and consumer education as a service to county residents, businesses, governmental and non-governmental agencies and municipalities.

 ADA Non-Discrimination and Grievance Compliance Procedures were adopted by the Board of Chosen Commissioners on November 25, 2008.